Bible: English Standard Version (ESV)

 The Cambridge Platform

 While it had little to do with matters of doctrine and belief, the Cambridge Platform was a declaration of principles of church government and discipline, forming a constitution of the Congregational churches in New England.
-It was adopted by a church synod held at Cambridge, MA, and remains the basis of the temporal government of the churches.
+It was adopted by a church synod held at Cambridge, MA, in 1648, and continues to offer helpful direction concerning of the nature and government of churches.

 The Savoy Declaration